Gapminder/vizabi-website/_tutorials/2017-04-03-show-your-data.md

 1. Download [Gapminder Offline](https://www.gapminder.org/tools-offline/)
 2. Prepare and clean your data table in Excel, so that it looks like one of the examples, provided in Gapminder offline
 3. Save As... —> choose CSV format
-4. Open the file in Gapminder offline
+4. Open the file in Gapminder offline.
+Below i'm using this file: [⏬ CSV](/data/UN-migrant-stock-data-exported.csv){:download="UN-migrant-stock-data-exported.csv"}

+{% image tut-03-image09.gif %}

 ### Longer version
 In gapminder offline, go to the menu in top right corner.